amancevice/slack-drive/README.md

 ## Deployment

 The simplest way to deploy this app is to use [Terraform](https://www.terraform.io).
-A [terraform module](https://registry.terraform.io/modules/amancevice/slack-drive/google) is provided to help deploy the supporting infrastructure for this application, but some manual setup is required...
+A [terraform module](https://registry.terraform.io/modules/amancevice/slack-drive/google) is provided to help deploy the supporting infrastructure for this application.

 ### Configuration